Massive Chord: The Easy Way

 I will add a tiny bit of vibrato by going to the “OSC” tab, turning the vibrato rate up past 12 o’clock and the depth up a little.
 This feature periodically deviates the center pitch of an oscillator to give the sound a little more movement.

-To change the character of the source, I’ll add some phase modulation to oscillator one.
+To change the character of the source, I’ll add some phase modulation to the oscillator one.

 Then, I’ll add some noise by turning the color knob to full and amp knob to about 9 o’clock on the noise module.
 This will layer a discrete band of white noise to the high frequencies.
 It helps by occupying gaps in the high range of the frequency spectrum and adds energy to the overall sound.
 To help blend this white noise layer in with the sound of the oscillators, I will add a P shaper in Insert 2.